monicankiri/monicankiri/README.md

 - 🤝 Team Collaboration
 - 📚 Self-Learning & Growth Mindset

-### 📊 Core Capabilities
-- Data Analysis & Visualization
-- Machine Learning Models
-- NLP Systems
-- Automation & Scripting
-- AI System Design
 ---

-### 🤖 GrowSmart
+### 🤖 SmartOps

-GrowSmart is my AI-powered platform for solving real-world problems.
+SmartOps is my AI-powered platform for solving real-world problems.

 It helps individuals and businesses: